Martial Raysse

-Martial Raysse (born 12 February 1936 in Golfe-Juan) is a French artist and actor.
+Martial Raysse (born 12 February 1936) is a French artist and actor.
 He lives in Issigeac, France.
 He holds the record for the most expensive work sold by a living French artist.

 Biography

 Raysse was born in a ceramicist family in Vallauris and began to paint and write poetry at age 12.
 After studying and practising athleticism at a high level, he began to accumulate rubbish odds and ends that he preserved under plexiglas.
 In 1958, he exhibited some of his paintings with Jean Cocteau at Galerie Longchamp.

 Fascinated by the beauty of plastic, he plundered low-costs shops with plastic items and developed what became his "vision hygiene" concept; a vision that showcases consumer society.
 This work received attention and critical praise in 1961, and at a commercial gallery in Milan, his exhibition sold out 15 minutes before the opening.
 Raysse then traveled to the United States to get involved with the pop art scene in New York City.